 There are four main interrelated layers of logistics services:

 - First Party Logistics (1PL).
-Concerns beneficial cargo owners which can be the shipper (such as a manufacturing firm delivering to customers) or the consignee (such as a retailer picking up cargo from a supplier).
-They dictate the origin (supply) and the destination (demand) of the cargo with distribution being an entirely internal process assumed by the firm.
-With globalization and the related outsourcing and offshoring of manufacturing, distribution services that used to be assumed internally tend be contracted to external service providers.
+Concerns beneficial cargo owners, which can be the shipper (such as a manufacturing firm delivering to customers) or the consignee (such as a retailer picking up cargo from a supplier).
+They dictate the origin (supply) and the destination (demand) of the cargo, with distribution being an entirely internal process assumed by the firm.
+With globalization and the related outsourcing and offshoring of manufacturing, distribution services that used to be assumed internally tend to be contracted to external service providers.

 - Third Party Logistics (3PL).
 Concerns freight forwarders that could have stakes in a specific transport segment and its physical assets, but who are offering comprehensive freight distribution services along transport chains.
-These services can involve warehousing, transloading, terminal operations and even forms of light manufacturing such as packaging and labeling.
+These services can involve warehousing, transloading, terminal operations, and even forms of light manufacturing such as packaging and labeling.
 A 3PL thus tries to organize the tasks related to physical distribution, so that parts and finished goods can be carried from their origin to their destination.

 Each layer involves increasing levels of service and supply chain integration.
 With service integration, a number of more comprehensive logistics services are provided.
 At the same time, supply chain integration involves a growing number of steps managed by the logistics service provider.
-For instance, a 3PL could be booking transport and warehousing services creating a supply chain between a manufacturer and the distribution center of a purchaser.
-Several firms, many global in scope, offer a variety of logistical services spanning 2PL, 3PL and 4PL layers.
+For instance, a 3PL could be booking transport and warehousing services, creating a supply chain between a manufacturer and the distribution center of a purchaser.
+Several firms, many global in scope, offer a variety of logistical services spanning 2PL, 3PL, and 4PL layers.
 About 75% of all 3PL firms are also offering 4PL services.